-Occasionally we will attend a department-wide research meeting at which each student makes informal presentation of the progress achieved in the past and directions to be pursued in the future.
+Occasionally we may attend a department-wide research meeting at which each student makes a presentation of the progress achieved in the past and directions to be pursued in the future.

-6 Written Work
+3 Written Work

 All written work must be careful and formal.
-It must be attractively formatted and printed (not handwritten), ideally using LATEX.
+It must be attractively formatted and printed (not handwritten), using LATEX unless there is an approved reason to do otherwise.
 It must use proper spelling, punctuation, grammar, and style throughout.
 It must include properly formatted citations of any articles under discussion.
 Quotations, if any, must be properly identified.

-Written work that is to become a technical report of the CS Department may be subject to additional style requirements, and must be delivered in written form and in an electronic form (e.g., .ps) suitable for posting on the CS Department web server for access by other researchers around the world.
+Written work that is to become a technical report of the CS Department may be subject to additional style requirements, and must be delivered in written form and in an electronic form (e.g., .pdf) suitable for posting on the CS Department web server for access by other researchers around the world.

-7 Work Load
+4 Work Load

 In the United States, the expectation for accredited university-level course work is that there be an average of three hours of work per week for every hour of credit awarded.
-In this course that would amount to two hours of work and one hour of attendance per week.
-This is not nearly adequate to achieve the goals of the course.
-The work load is generally far heavier than would be expected by the credits awarded.
+In this course that would amount to forty-two hours of work (fourteen weeks times three hours per week).
+This is barely adequate to achieve the goals of the course.
+The work load is often far heavier than would be expected by the credits awarded.